-Instruments for the implementation of those principles:
+Instruments for the implementation of those principles: recommendation for the food processors

-- 1. Development of a specific quality concept for organic products, to advance the sensory quality of organic products. - More detailed declaration concept for a better consumer information. - -> courage to declare the difference, the specialties eg. No emulsifier, no cooking taste, vanilla is not imported by airplane - 3.
+- 1. Development of a specific quality concept for organic products, to advance the sensory quality of organic products. - 2.
+More detailed declaration concept for a better consumer information. - -> courage to declare the difference, the specialties eg. No emulsifier, no cooking taste, vanilla is not imported by airplane - 3.
 Concept of environment friendly package materials as well environment friendly processing. - 4.
 Instrument: Code of best practice is seen as a good instrument to eliminate the need to describe all in EU regulation level. - 5.
 Checklist for the product development